Scope and intended audience

 - Anticipate expanding usage over time but do not have suitable resources of your own to accomodate this - AWS is essentially is unlimited in terms of data storage capability.

 Option 2.
 (Requires RSpace Enterprise Edition).
 You install and operate RSpace within a suitable on-premises environment that you provide.

-In this scenario, RSpace is installed on your institutional system - either physical machines, virtual hosts or your private cloud.
+In this scenario, RSpace is installed on your institutional system - either physical machines, virtual hosts or an existing private cloud instance that you either own and manage.
 You can learn more about how to install RSpace.
 This scenario is good if:

 - Your data-compliance guidelines require you to store research data on-premises.

 - You are able to dedicate some staff time to installing and maintaining and updating RSpace.
 Your IT team will need to download update bundles from a site maintained by ResearchSpace and install the update by precisely following the instructions included with the bundle.

 - You have staff with IT experience in managing web applications in a Linux environment.

 - You want absolute ownership and control over all aspects of the data life cycle, for example backup and recovery.

 If your organization has opted to manage your Enterprise Edition server, but you allow you server to fall more than 4 major releases or 1 year behind the current release, then additional surcharges may apply if ResearchSpace staff need to assist you with a complex, multistep, update path through many versions.